 Ardoq has established and continues to develop an Information Security Management System (ISMS) that encompasses policies, standards and procedures to ensure information security is addressed as part of the development and operation of the Ardoq Cloud Platform.
-The ISMS is aligned with ISO/IEC 27001:2013, and aims to address both customer and regulatory security requirements (e.g. GDPR).
+The ISMS is ISO 27001:2017 certified, and aims to address both customer and regulatory security requirements (e.g. GDPR).

 Ardoq performs an internal information security risk assessment annually, or more often when significant organizational changes are made.
 Risk assessments follow a process modelled on NIST Special Publication 800-30 Revision 1.